-The article below appeared on infoworld.com written by Roger A. Grimes — Columnist.
+The article below appeared on infoworld.com (then moved to their another project CSO) written by Roger A. Grimes — Columnist.
 RFID Cloaked don’t agree, we have seen examples of cloning and scanning attacks and have duplicated a hacked RFID scanner to prove the concept works.

 RFID contactless cards can be scanned copied and cloned and unauthorised payments made.
 Check out some of our other posts.
 Comments on the original article also disagree and people have posted real life examples of contactless payment fraud.

 You don’t need a tinfoil hat, either.
 Opportunists have exploited consumer fears to create an industry that doesn’t need to exist

 Because I’m a computer security guy, I have friends who like to show off their new RFID-blocking wallets and purses.
 “Look what I got for Christmas!” they say.
 My lack of response should be telling, but they don’t seem to pick up on it.